OperationCode/front-end/README.md

 # Run local development
 yarn dev

-# Use Storybook when developing new common components or to see what lego blocks you have available
+# Use Storybook as a workbench when developing new components
 yarn storybook

-#Start local production build
+#Start local production build (typically unnecessary locally)
 yarn start

 #Run all available unit and integration tests